Tasselyy/collaborative-platform/README.md

 ## Features

 - **User Authentication & Team Workspace Management:**
-  Secure sign-up and login functionality, enabling users to create personal profiles and collaborate in team workspaces.
+  Secure login functionality, enabling users to create personal profiles and collaborate in team workspaces.
 Access control ensures that only authorized team members can view or modify shared datasets and visualizations.

 - **Dataset Upload & Management:**
   Support for uploading datasets in various formats—including CSV, JSON, and Excel—while automatically storing file metadata in PostgreSQL and the actual files in a cloud storage solution.
 This ensures reliable and scalable data handling.